 - CONS: A card that supports monitor mode is required.

-How to block them
+How to block who steals your wifi

 Inventories will help us identify our devices quickly as well as those that don’t belong to us.
 Like this, we’ll be able to detect them and block them in a simple way.